tonegas/nnodely-applications/README.md

     }

 ### Lateral Vehicle Dynamics
-The file presents the modeling of the lateral vehicle dynamics presented in:
+The file presents the modeling of the lateral vehicle dynamics described in:

     @article{DaLio2020Mental,
       author={Da Lio, Mauro and Donà, Riccardo and Papini, Gastone Pietro Rosati and Biral, Francesco and Svensson, Henrik},